Mina329/Instant-AI-Tasks/Tasks/README.md

 - 5 Examples of different cases of Seasonality of time series analysis
 - Machine learning models that is used in time series analysis
 - ACF vs PACF

+# Task 25 : 8/11/2023

+- What is Semi-Supervised learning ?
+- What is Neuro Evolution ?
+- What is Regression Cluster ?
+- Types of models (Statistical models vs Non-statistical models)
+- What is Multi-Label Classification ?